UNINETTSigma2/documentation/faq/ssh.md

 ## SSHFS

+`fram.sigma2.no` and `login.fram.sigma2.no` are round-robin DNS
-login.fram.sigma2.no is a round-robin DNS entry, every time you use this name the round-robin configuration will send you to one of the following two login nodes:
+entries, every time you use this name the round-robin configuration will send you to one of the following two login nodes:
-    login1.fram.sigma2.no
-    login2.fram.sigma2.no
+`login1.fram.sigma2.no` and `login2.fram.sigma2.no`

-When you use sshfs, to make sure your authentication is valid, you should always specify one of the real login nodes above.
-You should not use login.fram.sigma2.no in your sshfs command, otherwise you will risk to get your IP address blacklisted, since your session is authenticad against only one login node not both.
+When you use `sshfs`, to make sure your authentication is valid, you should always specify one of the real login nodes above.
+You should not use `login.fram.sigma2.no` or `fram.sigma2.no` in your `sshfs` command, otherwise you will risk to get your IP address blacklisted, since your session is authenticad against only one login node not both.

+Similarly, `saga.sigma2.no` and `login.saga.sigma2.no` are round-robin
+DNS entries for `login-1.saga.sigma2.no`, `login-2.saga.sigma2.no`.

 ## Poor connection